The 10 Most Important Things That Students Actually Learn In College

-Students say that the most important thing they learn in college is how to budget and prioritise, according to survey last year from Disney.
+the most important thing they learn in college is how to budget and prioritise, according to a new survey from Disney.

-“Four in ten of those who took part were shocked by how little they knew when they left home, with two thirds admitting the whole experience of university was a ‘real eye opener’ … Three quarters said they’d learned much more than what was taught in lectures,” the Daily Mail noted.
+“Four in 10 of those who took part were shocked by how little they knew when they left home, with two thirds admitting the whole experience of university was a ‘real eye opener’ … Three quarters said they’d learned much more than what was taught in lectures,” the Daily Mail notes.

 You can check out the full list of the 50 most important things students learn at college at the Daily Mail.
 Here are the top 10: